Josian Santiago: Electoral performance and offices held

-Under his presidency, the AAPR launched a heavily pro-Puerto Rican campaign, on occasion crossing political lines to support a certain cause.
+Under Santiago's presidency, the AAPR launched a heavily pro-Puerto Rican campaign, on occasion crossing political lines to support a certain cause.
 One of these instances was joining several multi-sectorial protests against Via Verde, an oleoduct that may damage the natural resources of Puerto Rico's karst region.
-Santiago also led an activity for the entity in Comerío, where he was joined by other prominent figures such as Luis Gutiérrez, to support the release of the last Puerto Rican political prisoner, Oscar López.
+He also led an activity for the entity in Comerío, where he was joined by other prominent figures such as Luis Gutiérrez, to support the release of the last Puerto Rican political prisoner, Oscar López.
 The AAPR also engaged in regular practices.
 Santiago personally opposed the revocation of a legal agreement reached between all of the municipalities and the Autoridad de Energia Electrica (AEE), which would endanger the availability of the electrical grid to smaller towns.
 The entity also reclaimed a direct line to guarantee education funds.

-In his role as spokesman, Santiago was also responsible for denouncing disparity in the assignment of funds between PPD and PNP municipalities.
-The AAPR decided to boycott official activities under the PNP administration to express their contempt at these actions.
-Santiago has also directly opposed his antithesis of the PNP's Federación de Alcaldes de Puerto Rico (FAPR), Héctor O'Neill, most notably when a large scale fraud took place in Guaynabo's District 6 primary, which was schemed from within the municipality's government structure.
+As spokesman, Santiago was also responsible for denouncing disparity in the assignment of funds between PPD and PNP municipalities.
+The AAPR boycotted official activities under the PNP administration to express their contempt at these actions.
+Santiago directly opposed his antithesis of the PNP's Federación de Alcaldes de Puerto Rico (FAPR), Héctor O'Neill, most notably when a large scale fraud took place in Guaynabo's District 6 primary, which was schemed from within the municipality's government structure.